QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 **Wide area network** (WAN, `réseau mondial/étendu`) is every network outside your LAN network.

-**Local Area Network** (LAN, `réseau domestique`) is a network established within a limited area such as your home.
+**Local Area Network** (LAN, `réseau domestique`) is a network established within a limited area, such as your home.

 **Router**: a device usually connecting a LAN network, with a WAN network.
 It does "routing", meaning selecting the route/path that packets will take to arrive at the destination.

-**Hub/Switch**: a device that can be connected via ethernet to usually at least 4, up to 64 devices.
+**Hub/Switch**: a device which can be connected to usually at least 4, and up to 64 devices, using Ethernet.
 They are receiving packets from others hosts, and they handle the delivery of packets while ensuring that they are received in the right order, and are not corrupted.

 <details class="details-n">
-<summary><b>Ethernet</b>: this is a cable that can be used to connect a device to a Hub/Switch.</summary>
+<summary><b>Ethernet</b>: a cable to connect a device to a Hub/Switch.</summary>

 Instead of connecting nodes/devices to each other, they all are connected to a switch/hub using Ethernet (norm IEE 802.3).
 They are using a technique called "Carrier sensitive multiple access with collision detection", or **CSMA/CP** in short, to handle collisions.